Capital University

 Capital University (Capital, Cap, or CU) is a private university in Bexley, Ohio, United States.
 Capital was founded as the Theological Seminary of the Evangelical Lutheran Synod of Ohio in 1830 and later was associated with that synod's successor, the American Lutheran Church.
-The university has undergraduate and graduate programs, as well as a law school.
-Capital University is the oldest university in Central Ohio and is one of the oldest and largest Lutheran-affiliated universities in North America.
+The university has undergraduate and graduate programs, as well as a law school and seminary.
+Capital University is the oldest university in central Ohio and is one of the oldest and largest Lutheran-affiliated universities in North America.